- Unexpected shape that works

 2018 Toyota C-HR

-Federal testers have given the hatchback a five star overall rating, including four stars for front and rollover crash safety.
+Federal testers have gave the hatchback a five star overall rating, including four stars for front and rollover crash safety.
+The IIHS rated the C-HR at "Good" in every instrumented crash-test and praised its collision-avoidance tech, but "Poor"-rated headlights kept it from earning an award.

 All C-HR hatchbacks come with 10 airbags, a rearview camera, hill-start assist, and the awkwardly named Toyota Safety Sense-P package of active-safety features.
 That bundles together forward-collision warnings with automatic emergency braking and pedestrian detection, active lane control, automatic high beams, and adaptive cruise control.
 An audio lockout for the touchscreen restricts the functions that can be used in motion.